audiopixel/pixelmixer/README.md

-	Rendering views: 3D Point Cloud, 3D Directional Lights, 2D Quad pixel shader Broadcast lighting hardware protocols such as UDP, OSC, and DMX Preview channels in previz while still communicating main mix to hardware Write your own with helper methods/values not normally in GLSL Hundreds of scripts built in
+	Rendering views: 3D Point Cloud, 3D Directional Lights, 2D Quad pixel shader Broadcast lighting hardware protocols such as UDP, OSC, and DMX Preview channels in previz while still communicating main mix to hardware Hundreds of scripts built in
-	Simulate physical sensor inputs using mouse / keyboard Open Source
+	Write your own shaders with helper methods/values not normally in GLSL Simulate physical sensor inputs using mouse / keyboard Open Source